Religiosity: Components

-Numerous studies have explored the different components of human religiosity (Brink, 1993; Hill & Hood 1999).
-What most have found is that there are multiple dimensions (they often employ factor analysis).
-For instance, Cornwall, Albrecht, Cunningham and Pitcher (1986) identify six dimensions of religiosity based on the understanding that there are at least three components to religious behavior: knowing (cognition in the mind), feeling (effect to the spirit), and doing (behavior of the body).
-For each of these components of religiosity, there were two cross classifications resulting in the six dimensions:
+Numerous studies have explored the different components of human religiosity.
+What most have found (often using factor analysis) is that there are multiple dimensions.
+For instance, Marie Cornwall and colleagues identify six dimensions of religiosity based on the understanding that there are at least three components to religious behavior: knowing (cognition in the mind), feeling (effect to the spirit), and doing (behavior of the body).
+For each of these components of religiosity, there were two cross classifications, resulting in the six dimensions: